10 Essential WordPress Maintenance Tips to Keep Your Site Updated

 Most WordPress websites that are slow and buggy have issues because they use bloated themes and have too many plugins.
-Any good theme or plugin will release updates to improve their code, which will enhance your website’s performance.
+Any good theme or plugin will release updates to improve its code, which will enhance your website’s performance.
 Such updates can cause issues due to incompatibility, so it’s up to you to test and roll them out as required.

 Outdated Themes and Plugins